Turns out, people like reducing their commute time and working in a walkable area with wine bars and coffee shops.

 So, anticipating higher demand for its flexible office spaces in such preferred locations, the real estate development company Braun Enterprises is doubling the size of its Urban Office branch in Spring Branch.

 The expansion at the Spring Branch Village shopping center at 8141 Long Point Road is part of a Long Point corridor makeover in which Braun is playing a key role.
 The first stage at the shopping.
-Center brought the Urban Office along with Slowpokes (coffee, food, bar), Feges BBQ, Shoot the Moon (bar and food), Tacos del Julio and Shipley Do-Nuts, transforming the property from an industrial and discount strip into an epicenter for good food and other enjoyment.
+Center brought the Urban Office along with Slowpokes (coffee, food, bar), Feges BBQ, Tacos del Julio and Shipley Do-Nuts, transforming the property from an industrial and discount strip into an epicenter for good food and other enjoyment.

 WIth the latest development, Urban Office is on track to grow from 6,000 square feet to about 12,000 square feet, and add 30 more leasable offices, by mid- to late- summer.